linas/motors_safety/README.md

           t1: 1
           t2: 4
 ```
-`motor_id` specifies the dynamixel motor_id, `extreme` motor load. `rest` the desired load in the rest mode.
-If motor stays under `extreme` load for more than `t1` time , then this rule will move motor towards neutral position until  the rest laod is reached and will stay in `rest` load for `t2` time.
+`motor_id` specifies the dynamixel motor_id, `extreme` motor load.
+`rest` the desired load in the rest mode.
+If motor stays under
+`extreme` load for more than `t1` time , then this rule will move
+motor towards neutral position until  the rest load is reached
+and will stay in `rest` load for `t2` time.

 ### Planned features

  * Allow extreme positions only for certain amount of time